H-Frederick/Fundamentals/Field and Property.md

 }
 ```

 In properties, there are two new keywords you'll encounter, `get` and `set`.
-In this example, when you assign something to `Age`, the code within `set` is called.
-And when you call `Age`, the code within `get` is called.
+In this example, when you assign something to `Age`, the code within `set` is executed.
+And when you call `Age`, the code within `get` is executed.

-Both of the above do the same thing, to provide the age of a person.
+Both of the above do the same thing, to provide the age of a person object.

 ## Usage of fields and properties

 Let's say that I have a class called `Circle` and it has attributes named `Radius`, `Diameter` and `Circumference`.

-Since diameter and circumference can be computed directly from radius itself, the most efficient way of  would be to implement 3 public properties that would expose a private `radius` field.
+Since diameter and circumference can be computed directly from radius itself, the best way to go along with this would be to implement 3 public properties that would expose a private `radius` field.
 ```cs
 class Circle
 {